-Market risk is the risk of loss that may arise from changes in market factors such as interest rates, foreign exchange rates, and commodity and equity prices.
+Market risk is the risk of loss that may arise from changes in market factors such as interest rates, and foreign exchange rates.

-a) Interest Rate Risk
+a) Interest Rate Risk:

-The Corporation is exposed to interest rate fluctuations on its operating loan facility which bears interest at floating market rates.
-For the year ended December 31, 2021, if the prime interest rate increased/decreased by 1%, with all other variables held constant, the Corporation's net income (loss) would have increased/decreased by \$70.
+The Corporation is exposed to interest rate fluctuations on its operating Demand Facility, Term Loan and BDC Loan which bears interest at floating market rates.
+For the twelve months ended December 31, 2022, if the prime interest rate increased/decreased by 1% with all other variables held constant, the Corporation's net income would have increased/decreased by \$158.
 The Corporation has not entered into any interest rate swaps or other financial arrangements that mitigate the Corporation's exposure to interest rate fluctuations.

-b) Foreign Currency Risk
+b) Foreign Currency Risk:

 The Corporation is exposed to foreign currency fluctuations on its financial instruments in relation to its U.S. dollar-denominated cash, accounts receivable and accounts payable.
 The Corporation monitors its foreign currency exposure and attempts to minimize the effect of fluctuations in the U.S. dollar by maintaining appropriate levels of cash and accounts receivable to offset corresponding U.S. dollar denominated accounts payable.
+For the year ended December 31, 2022, if the foreign exchange rate increased/decreased by 1% with all other variables held constant, the impact on the Corporation's net income is immaterial.
+This analysis has been determined based on the exposure to foreign exchange for financial instruments outstanding at December 31, 2022.

-c) Fair Value
+c) Fair Value: